coronalabs/plugins-submission-template/Readme.markdown

         - `android/`
             - `metadata.lua` This is a stub for the metadata describing the binary
             - `resources/`
+                - `package.txt` Contains the name of the package for which to generate an R file.
                 - `assets/` This folder contains files to be added to the assets folder and can be retrieved via the assets manager
                 - `res/` This folder contains files you want to put in the res folder and can be access via [getIdentifier](http://developer.android.com/reference/android/content/res/Resources.html#getIdentifier(java.lang.String, java.lang.String, java.lang.String)).
 The structure of the subfolder is exactly the same as the res folder.
         - `iphone/`